 Click Evaluate.

-The h8b1 object domain contains latitude and longitude coordinates.
-The latitude and longitude coordinate unit is “degrees.”
-The range of the h8b1 data object contains the data.
-In this case, the data are values of albedo.
-Albedo has no unit (Unit: 1).
+The g17b1 object domain contains radian coordinates which are mapped to latitude/longitude values.
+The range of the g17b1 data object contains the data.
+In this case, the data are values of radiance.
+Radiance has units of “W m-2 sr-1 um-1”.

-View the data mapping, type: print getType(h8b1)
+View the data mapping.
+Type: print getType(g17b1)

-The result, ((Longitude, Latitude) -> albedo[unit:1]), displays a map of the albedo data (stored in the range) to the latitude (stored in domain[0]) and longitude coordinates (stored in domain[1]).
+The result, ((x[unit:rad], y[unit:rad]) -> Rad[unit:W_m-2_sr-1_um-1]), displays a map of the radiance data (stored in the range) to the radians stored in x and y.

-Exercise 1: Determine the size of the data, and range of the coordinates, type:
+Determine the size of the data and range of the coordinates.
+In the Jython Shell, type:

-h8ds = getDomainSet(h8b1); print h8ds
+g17ds = getDomainSet(g17b1); print g17ds Click Evaluate.

-(The “;” links commands together.
-In this way, multiple commands can be entered on one line, and executed in sequence.)

-What is the range of the longitude coordinate?

-What is the range of the latitude coordinate

-How many data points are in this data?

-Note, the solution to Exercise 1 can be found on page 5.
+The semicolon ( ; ) links the commands together.
+In this way, multiple commands can be entered on one line, and executed in sequence.
+This output can be interpreted with the help of other commands run earlier.
+For example, step 3 evaluated the whatTypes() function which showed that the domain index for the x coordinate is 0 and the y coordinate is 1.
+This can also be inferred from the getType() command evaluated in step 4.
+Therefore, in the output of getDomainSet(), Dimension 0 is x which has a range of 0.06552000343799591 to 0.09338000416755676, and Dimension 1 is y which has a range of 0.11032000184059143 to 0.08246000111103058.
+The getDomainSet() output also shows that the length, or number of data points in this data are 441.
+If a user should use len(g17b1), the length of the MappedGeoGridFlatField metadata is returned.

-Once the data object domain set of a data object is retrieved (remember, this is the set of longitude and latitude coordinates), the latitude and longitude values for each grid point can be accessed.
+Once the data object domain set of a data object is retrieved (remember, this is the set of latitude and longitude coordinates), the latitude and longitude values for each grid point can be accessed.
 Using the variable h8ds created in the previous step, type:

-h8latlons = getLatLons(h8ds)
+g17latlons = getLatLons(g17ds)